Private From Whom? Minimal Information Leakage in Auctions: Conclusion

 \section{Conclusion}

-We study the problem a designer faces when constructing a deterministic bilateral communication protocol among an auctioneer and multiple bidders to implement a given choice rule.
+We consider a designer who constructs a deterministic bilateral communication protocol among an auctioneer and multiple bidders to implement a given choice rule.
 Information leakages to the auctioneer or bidders may have unintended and negative consequences in a variety of economic settings.
 However, the designer faces an inherent tradeoff between preventing the auctioneer from unnecessarily learning bidders' private information and preventing bidders from unnecessarily learning each others' private information.
-Protocols can be partially ordered based on how much information they reveal to the auctioneer or to other bidders; protocols for which no alternative protocols reveal less to both the auctioneer and to other bidders are said to lie on the \emph{privacy Pareto frontier}.
+Protocols can be partially ordered based on how much information they reveal to the auctioneer or to other bidders; protocols for which no alternative protocols reveal less to both the auctioneer and to other bidders lie on the \emph{Privacy Frontier}.
+We provide sufficient conditions for a designer to verify that any protocol lies on the Privacy Frontier

 For first-price auctions, the sealed-bid protocol (which reveals minimal information to bidders) and the descending protocol (which reveals minimal information to the auctioneer) lie on the frontier.
-For second-price auctions, the ascending protocol (which reveals minimal information to bidders) and the ascending-join protocol (which reveals minimal information to the auctioneer) lie on the frontier.
-However, our privacy considerations have bite: The sealed-bid protocol is not on the frontier for second-price auctions.
-Beyond the extreme points of the frontier, the designer can interpolate between these (and other) formats to trade off between preserving privacy from the auctioneer or from other bidders at different regions in the type space.
-These tradeoffs persist beyond auction settings: All our characterizations hold for arbitrary choice functions.
-Our results highlight that the criterion of simply preserving privacy is necessarily incomplete without first answering the question of privacy \textit{from whom}.
+We introduce the descending then sealed-bid protocol to trade off between these two extremes in different ranges of bidder values.
+We also introduce the descending-holdout protocol to protect the privacy of one selected bidder.
+For second-price auctions, the ascending protocol lies on the frontier.
+However, our privacy considerations have bite: The sealed-bid second-price auction is not on the Privacy Frontier.
+These tradeoffs persist beyond auction settings: our impossibility theorem holds for arbitrary choice rules.
+Our results highlight that the criterion of simply preserving privacy is incomplete without first answering the question of privacy \textit{from whom}.

+Several avenues for further research remain.
+Future work could utilize our sufficient conditions to establish a sharp characterization of all protocols on the frontier.
+To illustrate the difficulties in characterizing the frontier, consider the effects of removing a single question from a protocol.
+This reduces the information revealed to the auctioneer.
+However, it may be infeasible if future questions condition on bidders' responses to the question.
+Furthermore, it may increase or decrease the information revealed to bidders, depending on whether bidders are being asked the same question for different realizations of the type profile.
+More generally, the space of all protocols implementing a fixed choice rule can be complex.